-Main Criteria Sub Criteria Score (points) Clarity and pertinence of the objectives; max.
-1.5 Excellence Credibility of the proposed approach and soundness of the concept. including engagement with the social, ethical, political, environmental or cultural dimensions of the proposed research Extent that proposed work is ambitious, has innovation potential, and is beyond the state of the art (e.g. ground-breaking objectives, novel concepts and approaches) max.
-1.5 Contribution at the European or international level to the expected impacts listed in the work programme under the relevant topic Enhancing innovation capacity and integration of new knowledge Impact Strengthening the competitiveness and growth of companies by developing innovations meeting the needs and values of European and global markets; and, where relevant, by delivering such innovations to the markets max.
-1.0 Any other environmentally and socially important impacts (not already covered above) Effectiveness of the proposed measures to exploit and disseminate the project results (including management of IPR), to communicate the project, engage with stakeholders and user groups, and to manage research data where relevant max.
-1.5 Quality and effectiveness of the work plan, including extent to which the resources assigned to work packages are in line with their objectives and deliverables max.
+Main Criteria Sub Criteria Score (points) Excellence Clarity and pertinence of research objectives and hypotheses max.
+1.5 Credibility of the proposed approach and soundness of the concept. including approach to RRI max.
+2.0 Extent that proposed work is ambitious, has innovation potential, and is beyond the state of the art (e.g. ground-breaking objectives, novel concepts and approaches) max.
+1.5 Impact Contribution at the European or international level to the expected impacts listed in the Guide for Proposers under the relevant topic max.
+1.5 Enhancing innovation capacity and integration of new knowledge max.
+1.0

+Strengthening the competitiveness and growth of companies by developing innovations meeting the needs and values of European and global markets; and, where relevant, by delivering such innovations to the markets Engagement of the proposed research with circularity, environmental as well as ethical, political, social and/or cultural dimensions max.
+1.0 Effectiveness of the proposed measures to exploit and disseminate the project results (including management of IPR), to communicate the project, engage with stakeholders and user groups, and to manage research data where relevant max.
+1.5 Implementation Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall. max.
 1.0 Appropriateness of the management structures and procedures max.
-1.0 Quality and efficiency of the implementation Quality and relevant experience of the individual participants max.
-1.0 Quality of the consortium as a whole (including complementarity, balance) , inter- or transdiciplinarity max.
+1.0 Quality and relevant experience of the individual participants max.
+1.0 Quality of the consortium as a whole including complementarity, balance, inter- or transdiciplinarity max.
 1.0 Appropriate of the allocation of tasks, ensuring that all participants have a valid role and allocation and justification of the resources to fulfil that role max.
 1.0